Comparing Singlet Testing Schemes: Comparison of test efficiency

 \subsection{Description of hypothesis tests}

 We aim to test the hypotheses

-If we wish to conduct the test using Braunstein-Caves samples, we generate $n$ samples of $\hat{C}$ (as in section II.A) and let the test statistic be $\overline{C}$.
+If we wish to conduct the test using Braunstein-Caves samples, we generate $n$ samples of $\hat{C}$ (as in section \ref{sec2}) and let the test statistic be $\overline{C}$.

-If we wish to conduct the test using random measurement samples, we generate $n$ samples of $\hat{O}$ (as in section III.A) and let the test statistic be $\overline{O}$.
+If we wish to conduct the test using random measurement samples, we generate $n$ samples of $\hat{O}$ (as in section \ref{sec3}) and let the test statistic be $\overline{O}$.

 Let $\alpha$ be the desired size of the test, defined as the probability the null hypothesis is erroneously rejected when Alice and Bob do in fact share a singlet.
 The critical region $R$ is a set of values for the test statistic for which the null hypothesis is rejected.
-For both tests, $R$ is defined as
+For both tests, we wish to define $R$ as